-- A4 or A4B Composite or A1 Flowable
+- Composite

 - Handpiece

 - Curing light

 The CRDTS Proctor will sign the Progress Form to indicate the candidate is satisfied with the mounted typodont, there is no pre-existing soft tissue damage, and the candidate is ready to start the exam.
 All candidates start the exam at the same time, announced by the CRDTS Proctor.